procf/colloids-setup/05-VMD-Install-Guide.md

 The best way to solve these problems is to open VMD from the Command Line (i.e. the Terminal) instead.

-The easiest way to do this is to add an "alias" to the configuration file for your Terminal shell (on MacOS this is the `.zshrc` file, as opposed to the `.bashrc` file).
+The easiest way to do this is to add an "alias" to the configuration file for your Terminal shell (on macOS this is the `.zshrc` file, as opposed to the `.bashrc` file).

 Check to see if you have a .zhsrc file (this will also create a new one if you do not already have it)
 ```